Back to school is always a big moment. It’s often an anxious time. And never more so than right now!

-Helpful Article: We’re hearing that families and nannies are struggling to help their children positively embrace the new school year.
+Helpful Article: We’re hearing that families and nannies are struggling to help their children positively embrace getting back to school.
 We found this article from mentalhealth.org.up and thought it helpful for families and caregivers.

 And back to school AND work, we go

-However much we enjoyed homeworking, there are practical and emotional reasons that will lead to many of us commuting again.
+However much we enjoyed (or loathed) homeworking, there are practical and emotional reasons that will lead to many of us commuting again.

 What does this mean for childcare?

 There’s potentially a big overlooked reality as we go back to school and work.
 COVID restrictions have badly hit childcare services.
 Up to now, homeworking parents has papered over the childcare cracks.
 But the ability for parents to get back to an office will be severely hampered by the availability of reliable and professional childcare.

 And if our productivity is to start to recover, childcare will be an essential support to families and businesses.
 Indeed, we’re hearing that many companies are insisting that, even when homeworking, parents have childcare in place.

 New World Nannies care for children and support families

 We feel the role of the nanny has never been more critical.
 Expert childcare that also helps families be more productive.
 Nannies will play a key role in assisting families to get back to school and work.